-Why We Follow Council
+5 Reasons We Follow Council

 How Does Watch Council Work?

-When agenda items are released the week before council, a Watch Council member will go through and highlight and recommend any notable motions to be discussed with other Watch Council members.
+When agenda items are released the week before council, a Watch Council member will go through and highlight and recommend any notable motions to discuss with other Watch Council members.

 If any motions significantly impact equity-deserving genders, Watch Council members will be notified and meet virtually via Zoom that same evening to decide how to respond.

 After a discussion and final stance on the motions, we decide how we’d like to respond, including: